justinjianto/DH110/ASSIGNMENT01/README.md

   - The consistency is lacking in the website, some of the icons when hovered on dissapear while others do not.
   - The spacing of text changes between different chunks of text
   - A portion of the website has an arrow that you can click to cycle through different options of teachers, but when getting to the last one it redirects to another page instead of cycling back to front
+  - A solution to this would be to having the buttons follow what they do in other contexts also
   - 2/3
 5. Error Prevention
   - There is a problem with error prevention, which we can recreate by when resizing the window and then clicking the side menu and login, when clicking on login it redirects to a not found page with no other information